-Today, Turkey is a prosperous, developed and relatively peaceful nation that is a major tourist destination.
+Today, Turkey is a relatively prosperous, developed and generally peaceful nation that is a major tourist destination.
 But before this trip I had never been to or passed through Turkey.

 For some reason I had imagined that we would be landing at an airport by the city.
 So, I had chosen a window seat so that I could get a picturesque aerial view.
 I wanted to catch a glimpse of the Suleymaniye mosque or the Hagia Sophia or the Topkapi Palace or at least see the Bosporus with the metropolis of the defunct Ottoman Empire sprawling on its banks.
 To see as the water of the Bosporus flows into the Sea of Marmara and through the Dardanelles into the Aegean Sea.

 The sheer illusion of familiarity with a country I’m yet to set foot on but which seems like an acquaintance that I have known forever, first through religious books and then through history books and essays and articles.
 A country known only through watching from a distance.
 But can you truly know a people whose country you have never been to, whose language you don’t speak?

 We approached Turkey from the southwestern end, but the new Istanbul International Airport is located several kilometers northwest of the city, and I had no chance of seeing anything of the city.
 Like approaching the Abuja airport from a western direction; you can’t see anything of the city centre.
 The Istanbul Airport is by the southern shores of the Black Sea on the European side of the Turkish Straits, in what was known to Antiquity as Thrace.